Bojonegoro Regency: Language

-Most local residents speak Javanese as daily language and Indonesian on formal and writing activities, though a minority speak Madurese and other languages.
+Most residents speak Javanese as a daily language and Indonesian on formal and writing activities, though a minority speak Madurese and other languages.

 Religion

-Most Javanese and Madurese are Muslim, with small number belonging to Christian sects.
+Most Javanese and Madurese are Muslim, with a small number belonging to Christian sects.
 Chinese follow various religions, often with an aspect of syncretism with traditional Chinese culture.

 Economy

 Agriculture

 Agriculture has been the regency's main industry.
-The Solo River provides fertile farming area for rice.
+The Solo River provides a fertile farming area for rice.
 The main crops are rice and tobacco, as well as maize.
 In 1984, the area of maize harvested reached 67,000 hectares with yields ranging from 1 to 1.28 t/ha.
-A typical farmer grows rice in the rainy season, when water is abundant, and tobacco or maize in dry season.
+A typical farmer grows rice in the rainy season, when water is abundant, and tobacco or maize in the dry season.
 There is a high risk in agriculture because of seasonal uncertainty.
 Rice growing will fail if the rainy season ends before its time, and tobacco growing will fail if rain comes early.

-Bojonegoro is one of the biggest producers of tobacco in Indonesia, with a total value of Rp1.2 trillion (around US$100 million) and employing 57 percent of workforce.
+Bojonegoro is one of the biggest producers of tobacco in Indonesia, with a total value of Rp1.2 trillion (around US$100 million) and employing 57 percent of the workforce.
 The majority of tobacco planted is Virginia varieties.
 However, Bojonegoro tobacco suffers from a high proportion of chlorine, and uncertain rainfall.
 Most tobacco is used to make clove cigarettes (kretek).

 Forestry

 Bojonegoro is also known for its hardwood tree (teak) production.
 There is an annual Bojonegoro Teak Fair in late January to early February where local craftsmen display their products.
 Teak is mainly used in shipbuilding and furniture making.
 A teak cutter is called blandong in the local Javanese dialect.

 Teak forestry faces a major problem in illegal logging, as with other parts of Indonesia.
 In 2001 alone, the area looted covered 3,000 ha; looters stole an estimated 27,000 trees.
 The regional police reported impounding 550 large trucks of stolen timber, approximately 2,000 m3, with an estimated local market value of US$1,000,000.
-Several riots have happened when tension arise from teak claims and when police tried to enforce the law on local thieves.
+Several riots have happened when tension arose from teak claims and when police tried to enforce the law on local thieves.

-These riots were the worst during the period of turmoil between president Abdurrahman Wahid and Megawati Sukarnoputri in 2001.
+These riots were the worst during the period of turmoil between President Abdurrahman Wahid and Megawati Sukarnoputri in 2001.
 However, after that situation calmed, enforcement became better, but illegal logging is still a significant problem, with police and bureaucratic officials often accused of cooperating with timber thieves.